Yoga as a Therapeutic Approach in Pelvic Health Care

 What’s Included In This Online Healthcare Course?

-- 39 minutes 32 seconds of video lessons.
+- More than 30 minutes of video lessons.

 - Bite-sized information: all of the content is broken down into bite-sized chunks, so that you can easily watch a video on your break, over lunch, or for a few minutes at night.